Hi everyone. Was just wondering what kind of jobs can ENGLISH speaking person get in Finland? (No finnish skills or swedish)

 The jobs that doesn't require Finnish language would be jobs which are rough, unpleasant, physicals & so on, name it like apartment cleaners, cleaners and cleaners.... or similars who doesn't make contacts with people - discusting job for those who worked as sitting down, have your own table - even if you use cleaning machine, the instruction is in Finnish.
 After you can speak Finnish, you're stucked because you won't get any chance to get proper job at office but again... going to physical rough jobs that demand multitask at once since they won't hire many workers.
 You won't get any chance to show and prove your qualifications to them as they won't even open their doors for foreigners to get into office work.
 The people are ackward, static, cold.... rarely keen to talk to foreigners (although some of them understand English), whether they're shy (oh really??) or just not interested to you, and you're tired to be always active to them first but you don't want to over react...

 They translate everything into their own language, movie's title, cartoon characters, with sometimes totally different than the real meanings.
-Wondering if this country is ready to go global or they just don't want to be the victims of American propaganda too?? ---
+Wondering if this country is ready to go global or they just don't want to be the victims of American propaganda too?? ---true it is

 I moved to Finland because of marriage bond with a Finn.
 In my own country I got prestigious career, international society, meeting managers, CEOs... but here in Finland I've not had any lucks yet in getting a PROPER job (!!).
 1st, you must master their language (and once you master it, they require also Swedish! esp in HKI!), 2ndly they choose their own people more than foreigners, they prefer to hire their own people who know nothing rather than foreigners who are experienced and were into the field.
 They won't put foreigners to front office, office job.
 They refer foreigners to the last possible work place.
 Many professional genius ppl have to downgrade their job and expectation or even to physical job in the storages, nurse, waitress, cleaning service, snow cleaner... one reason I got, why I can't get office work, is that because you have to do report in Finnish to the boss, so what?? so who is the idiot one here?? the boss wouldn't be able to understand report in English ??
 Finland is sitting among global developed EU countries, English is not my country's language but our ppl survive with it, so why Finland not get used to it as global language?? they don't even have Hard Rock Cafe, Planet Hollywood, Starbucks just opened this year.... whatta arrogant introvert ackward boring country.....